CrashOverride85/zc95/docs/Build.md

 * J20 (I2C header, bottom left) is for future expansion and doesn't need to be populated
 * J17 (just below battery, to the right) is for the optional audio input board; if building that, fit a 2.54mm pin header, otherwise leave unpopulated
 * J16 "FP-BUTTONS" (below the battery, towards the centre) is no longer used (was used for v0.1 of the front panel), and can be left unpopulated
+* J19 IDC connector should be orientated with the cut out towards the back of the board, like so:

+  ![main board idc]

 Then (optionally) plug a 433MHz transmitter into J11